20001LastOrder/ConStrainSolver/README.md

 Artifacts for the paper *"LLM-based Satisfiability Checking of String Requirements by Consistent Data and Checker Generation"*

 ## Artifact Summary
+The main purpose of the work is to evaluate the satisfiability of natural language requirements/constraints on String values.
+For example, for the following natural language requirements:
+* R1: The system shall require an email address to contain exactly one “@” character.
+* R2: The system shall require an email address not to end with a “.” character.
+* R3: The system shall require an email to contain at least one “.” character after the “@” character.

+A combination of R1 ∧ R2 ∧ R3 is satisfiable.
+So the verifier should generate a string that satisfies the constraints, such as `ab@cd.com`

+However, a combination of R1 ∧ ¬R2 ∧ ¬R3 is unsatisfiable, considering that if an email containing exactly one “@” character (R1) does not contain any “.” characters after the “@” (¬R3), then it cannot end with a “.” (¬R2).
+In this case, the verifier should indicate that the constraints are unsatisfiable.

-This repository contains code to run the LLM-based string constraint generation from natural language requirements and generating string values using natural language constraints.
+This repository contains code for the approach introduced in the paper that jointly generates checkers as well as the verification outcome for string constraints using large language models.
 It also contains the dataset used in the paper, which is a collection of string constraints and their corresponding checkers in Python and SMT-Lib format.
-Finally, the scripts to run the constraint generation and string generation used in the paper as well as notebooks to reproduce tables / figures from the paper are provided.
+Finally, the scripts to run the constraint generation and string generation used in the paper, as well as notebooks to reproduce tables/figures from the paper, are provided.

 The artifact can also be customized in the following ways using configuration through [Hydra](https://hydra.cc/docs/intro/):
 * Use different local or remote LLMs for the generation of constraints and strings
-* Use different validation approaches of the generated strings
+* Use different validation approaches for the generated strings
 * Use different SMT solvers for the validation of the generated strings

 ## Artifact Location:
-The repository is available at: https://github.com/20001LastOrder/ConStrainSolver
+* The repository is available at: https://github.com/20001LastOrder/ConStrainSolver
+* the Zenodo DOI for this artifact is: [10.5281/zenodo.15679254](https://doi.org/10.5281/zenodo.15679254)

 ## Artifact Contents:
 The repository contains the following modules: